flagarde/CMakeMM/README.md

  *Will download `CMakeMM` from the release version `1.0` in flagarde/CMakeMM repository under `CMakeMM` folder.*

  #### Options :
+ `PROVIDER` : From where to download CMakeMM (github, gitlab or gitee).

  `ALWAYS_DOWNLOAD` : Always download the CMakeMM files.

  `NO_COLOR` : Turn out the color.